 What’s next at Palmetto Bluff?

 Fire-engine red kayaks were waiting to be launched at the docks behind the perfectly constructed village.
-The tranquil, interconnected, inlets and ponds weaved their way around Palmetto Bluff, allowing us to see a variety of birds, pass underneath low-slung bridges, and look for sunbathing alligators on the grassy banks.
+The tranquil, interconnected inlets and ponds weaved their way around Palmetto Bluff, allowing us to see various birds, pass underneath low-slung bridges, and look for sunbathing alligators on the grassy banks.

 Kayaking under bridge

 Great Blue Herons swooped surprisingly close overhead, trying to catch fish that occasionally jumped from the water.
 It was one of the many vantage points from which to explore Palmetto Bluff and my personal favorite.
 A close second was by bike, which was available to rent upon arrival.
-We kept our group of twelve bikes in the driveway for the duration of our stay.
-A family peloton.
+We kept our group of twelve bikes in the driveway for our stay—a family peloton.

 As if daring us to be bored, Palmetto Bluff offered more activities and adventures than we could experience in five days.
-Little did Palmetto Bluff know that a little boredom was a welcome treat for me.
-For the kids, however, Palmetto Bluff was a playground waiting to be explored and conquered.
+Little did Palmetto Bluff know that boredom was a welcome treat for me.
+However, Palmetto Bluff was a playground waiting to be explored and conquered for the kids.

 Tubing with kids